obsidian-html/obsidian-html.github.io/__src/vault/General Information/About ObsidianHtml.md

 By default only notes that are found by following links recursively starting with the entrypoint will be converted.
 But if you want to work differently, [[Modes|there are other modes available]].

 ## Compatibility
-- This application is extensively tested on Linux/OSX, and occasionally tested on Windows.
+- This application is extensively tested on Linux, regularly tested by users on OSX, and basically never tested on (but intended to be compatible with) Windows.
 - Python version 3.9 or higher is required
 - Make sure that the `python` command points to `python3`, and not a python2 version.